Employment

 ABOUT THE HUN SCHOOL

-The Hun School of Princeton is an all gendered, private day and boarding school in Princeton, New Jersey.
+The Hun School of Princeton is a co-educational, private day and boarding school in Princeton, New Jersey.
 Individual attention and strong student-faculty relationships are the hallmarks of the School.
 On the 50-acre campus between Philadelphia and New York City, student-centered, hands-on learning prepares students for the global community in which they will live and work.
-The Hun School is comprised of 645 students in its Middle School, Upper School, and Postgraduate Program.
+The Hun School is comprised of nearly 700 students in its Middle School, Upper School, and Postgraduate Program.
 Our campus is home to students from twenty-two countries and fifteen states.

 Our campus is located in historic Princeton, New Jersey, a short train ride away from both New York City (50 miles) and Philadelphia (45 miles).
 Home to Princeton University, The Institute for Advanced Study, Princeton Theological Seminary, and an array of cultural centers and organizations, Princeton is regarded as one of the most academically-minded communities in the world.
 Often named one of the country's best places to live, Princeton is a friendly, multicultural community surrounded by mountains, parks, and lakes.
 There are award-winning museums and theaters, celebrated public and private schools, destination restaurants and hotels, and a robust calendar of community events to enjoy.